• Skip to primary navigation

 Add the sauteed vegetables to the tofu batter to fold in.

-As a result, the batter should be thick, and the vegetables distributed throughout the tofu mixture.
+• As a result, the batter should be thick, and the vegetables should be distributed throughout the tofu mixture.

 Mixed vegan quiche batter on the table with a spoon in the bowl for the vegan quiche recipe.

-Another alternative is an oil-free crust if you prefer a crusted quiche.
-Although my vegan quiches are crustless, a crust recipe is provided below.
+• Another alternative is an oil-free crust if you prefer a crusted quiche.
+Although my vegan quiches are crustless, I have included a crust recipe below.

-For this vegan quiche recipe, choose the size of the quiches as well as if you prefer a crust or a crustless quiche.
+For this vegan quiche recipe, choose the size of the quiches and if you prefer a crust or a crustless quiche.

 Oil-Free Crust Ingredients